Categories

 Alice Watterson, Hornafjörður Research Center, University of Iceland

-Katarzyna Anna Kapitan, Paris Sciences et Lettres University
+Katarzyna A. Kapitan, Paris Sciences et Lettres University

 Teaching a Computer to Read Medieval Icelandic Manuscripts: A Do-It-Yourself Approach